ocaml/v2.ocaml.org/site/community/planet/syndication.md

 ## How to subscribe your feed

-Due to spam, the `ocaml.org` team has disabled automatic planet subscription.
+Due to spam, the `ocaml.org` team has disabled automatic planet syndication.
 You can still ask to be added to the planet by [submitting an issue](https://github.com/ocaml/ocaml.org/issues) with the title "Add URL to planet".